bloominstituteoftechnology/module-challenge-intro-to-git/pc.md

 Git is an open source distributed verison control system.

 2. What is the difference between Git and GitHub?
-Git is the actual version control s ystem, github is a hosting service that allows you to manage and interact with Git repositories.
+Git is the actual version control system, github is a hosting service that allows you to manage and interact with Git repositories.

 3. Why do we create a branch?
 It allows you to make changes in a separate environment without compromising the integrity of the master branch.